JoseRivas1998/Soundboard-Extension/README.md

   * I'd sell my body for a double cheeseburger
   * Hit me with that wet dick daddy
   * Please shut the fuck up
-  *
+  * high pitch noise
   * Sit down kid
   * ##NEED TO BOOST AUDIO

 ##HOW TO USE SOUND ADDER:
-  1. Open Command Prompt
+  1. Open command prompt
-  2. Type "java -jar" into the prompt